What’s So Bad About Wasting 10%?

 Imaging and pulping approaches might be able to tell you the current remaining shelf-life but they’re only “snapshots” and, because they cannot measure the rate of change, they can’t predict the remaining shelf-life or truly enable intelligent decision making across the fresh food supply chain.

 The result is that Zest Fresh reduces fresh food waste by 50 percent or more.
-Reduced fresh food waste means more money in the retailers’ pockets and the freshest produce for their customers.
+Reduced fresh produce waste means more money in the retailers’ pockets and the freshest produce for their customers.